Dadejczyk/Task-app/README.md

-# Task Manager Application
+# Task Manager application

-### **This application is a task management system that allows users to create, view, edit and delete tasks in different project groups.
-It is implemented in Java technology using Spring Boot.**
+### This application is a task management system that allows users to create and view tasks in different project groups.
+It is implemented in Java technology using Spring Boot.

-**Features:**
+** Features:**.

-* Allows the creation, viewing, editing and deletion of tasks and groups of tasks that can be assigned to specific projects.
+* Allows you to create, view, edit tasks that can be assigned to specific projects.
-* Provides the ability to mark tasks as completed or not completed.
+* Provides the ability to mark tasks as completed or uncompleted.
 * Provides a REST API to communicate with the application.
 * Provides a user interface in HTML/Thymeleaf form.
 * Key files and components:

-***Key Components***
+***Key components***

 Controllers:

 * **TaskController:** Manages task requests, handles CRUD operations on tasks.
-* **ReportController:** Generates reports based on tasks and related events.
+**ReportController:** Generates reports based on tasks and related events.

 Services:

-* **ProjectService:** Business logic for managing projects and task groups.
+**ProjectService:** Business logic for managing projects and task groups.
-* **TaskGroupService:** Service for manipulating task groups.
+* TaskGroupService:** Service for manipulating groups of tasks.

-Models and Repositories:
+Models and repositories:

-* **Task, TaskGroup, Project:** Models representing tasks, task groups and projects.
+**Task, TaskGroup, Project:** Models representing tasks, task groups and projects.
-* **TaskRepository, TaskGroupRepository, ProjectRepository:** Repositories for interacting with the database.
+**TaskRepository, TaskGroupRepository, ProjectRepository:** Repositories for interacting with the database.

 Tests:

-* **TaskControllerE2ETest:** End-to-end tests to check the performance of the API.
+* **TaskControllerE2ETest:** End-to-end tests to check API performance.
-* **TaskControllerIntegrationTest:** Integration tests for the task controller.
+**TaskControllerIntegrationTest:** Integration tests for the task controller.
-* **TaskControllerLightIntegrationTest:** Lightweight integration tests for the task controller.
+**TaskControllerLightIntegrationTest:** Lightweight integration tests for the task controller.
-* **ProjectServiceTest**, TaskGroupServiceTest: Unit tests for business logic.
+**ProjectServiceTest**, TaskGroupServiceTest: Unit tests for business logic.

 Configuration: